Description

 Strong Points

-- Energy-saving motion sensor is incredibly efficient.
+- Energy saving motion sensor is genuinely efficient.

 - Compact and easy to move between rooms.

-- Quiet operation makes it ideal for bedrooms or offices.
+- Quiet operation suits bedrooms or offices.

 - Digital thermostat ensures precise temperature control.